lhallock/openarm-multisensor/README_DEV.md

-# openarm-multisensor
-Code to import and manipulate muscle time series data for publication in [PUBLICATION FORTHCOMING].

 # Developing on this repository

 This README describes the workflow expected of contributors to this repository to maintain code cleanliness, legibility, and accuracy.